realpack/optimaize_gmod/README.md

   - Disables Pixel Shaders 2.0/1.4 and Vertex Shaders 2.0
   - Sets the maximum available DirectX version.

+- [`Hook-Library`](https://github.com/Srlion/Hook-Library) This is a simple, realible, fast and optimized hook library for Garry's Mod.
+It's well tested and will not mess anything when added to your server.
+It can/should improve your server performance.

 - [`BadCoderz`](https://github.com/ExtReMLapin/BadCoderz) "Find unoptimized gmod addons and KILL the devs who made them"

 - [`Simple-Render-Distance`](https://github.com/scuroinside/Simple-Render-Distance) Addon that allows you to change render distance of certain categories of entities on your server